 Social Life on El Dorado Ranch

-There are many activities on the ranch including pickle ball, Zumba, water aerobics, water volleyball, horseback riding, movie nights, live music performances, theme and pot luck dinners, card games, and poker night.
+There are many activities on the ranch including pickle ball, tennis, Zumba, water aerobics, water volleyball, horseback riding, movie nights at the golf club, live music performances, theme and pot luck dinners, card games, and poker night.
 You can download weekly schedules and decide what you want to do each week.

 We found that most people in our neighborhood were extremely friendly.
 For example, when we first arrived we were greeted by Ron, a stranger we had been put in touch with via a mutual friend (thanks Nancy!).
 Ron helped us get our passes and find our site, and quickly became a valued friend.